Can Peas Grow in Containers? Yes, And Here’s How to Do It (Guide)

 Over time, the pea plant will sprout plenty of vines to support the bearing pods.

-Once you have observed those loose vines or laying down on the soil or growing downwards.
+Once you have observed those loose vines or laying down on the soil or growing downward,.

-Remember, just be careful when moving the young vines from one place to the other because pea plants have very hollow stems that can break easily.
+Remember, just be careful when moving the young vines from one place to another because pea plants have very hollow stems that can break easily.

 Also, it is ideal to add more compost to the root of the plant every 2 weeks to support healthy growth.